 Projected catastrophe losses are generally summarized in terms of the PML.
 We define PML as our anticipated loss, taking into account contract terms and limits, caused by a single catastrophe affecting a broad contiguous geographic area, such as that caused by a hurricane or earthquake.
 The PML will vary depending upon the modeled simulated losses and the make-up of the in force book of business.
 The projected severity levels are described in terms of "return periods", such as "100-year events" and "250-year events".
-For example, a 100 year PML is the estimated loss to the current in-force portfolio from a single event which has a 1% probability of being exceeded in a twelve month period.
+For example, a 100-year PML is the estimated loss to the current in-force portfolio from a single event which has a 1% probability of being exceeded in a twelve month period.
 In other words, it corresponds to a 99% probability that the loss from a single event will fall below the indicated PML.
 It is important to note that PMLs are estimates.
 Modeled events are hypothetical events produced by a stochastic model.
-As a result, there can be no assurance that any actual event will align with the modeled event or that actual losses from events similar to the modeled events will not vary materially from the modeled event PML.
+As a result, there can be no assurance that any actual event will align with the modeled event PML.